 Made by Dr. Layne Norton, PHAT uses both hypertrophy and power work, making it for bodybuilders who want to gain size and who want to gain strength, looking more aesthetic without being weak.

 Each PHAT session is around a major compound movement: squat, bench press, deadlift, DB press.
 5 sessions per week: 2 power sessions, 3 hypertrophy sessions.

-Make sure you make a copy of the spreadsheet.
 For how to save spreadsheet instructions on mobile and desktop.

 PHAT is one of our favorite programs for both muscle and strength building.

 Hence why it's often referred as “powerbuilding” as it has a hybrid of both.

 While it isn't the most demanding program, we recommend only intermediate to advanced trainees use this since it is a bit complex.